felixs8/vibe-coding-template/project-management/guidelines.md

 - The project builds without errors.
 - The acceptance criteria for the task are fulfilled.
 - All automated tests pass, including those from previous tasks.
-- The documentation artifact is updated.
+- The current architecture artifact is updated.

 The definition of done may change as the team gains experience, but it always functions as the common bar for completion.